MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-assistant.md

 3. To turn off (disable) the insight cards, select the cards that have been turned on, and then select **Turn off cards**.

-    In this example, we've selected the cards **SuggestedContacts**<!--It's unfortunate that the UI is missing a space here.
-Can you ask someone on the UI team to fix this?--> and **Upcoming Flight**.
+    In this example, we've selected the cards **SuggestedContacts** and **Upcoming Flight**.

     > [!div class="mx-imgBorder"]
     > ![Select cards to turn off](media/si-admin-assistant-turn-off-cards.png "Select cards to turn off")

-4. To see a preview of a card, get more details about it&mdash;such as a description and the time it was last modified&mdash;or turn it on or off, select the card.<!--Edit okay?
-I didn't understand the original.-->
+4. To see a preview of a card, get more details about it&mdash;such as a description and the time it was last modified&mdash;or turn it on or off, select the card.

-    > [!TIP]
-    > Alternatively, you can select **More options** (...)<!--Edit okay?
-I presume this command is accessed through the ellipsis, but the screenshot doesn't actually show it.--> corresponding to the card, and then select **Edit**.<!--But... recommend deleting this tip.-->

     > [!div class="mx-imgBorder"]
     > ![View card details](media/si-admin-assistant-view-card-details.png "View card details")